netdata/netdata/collectors/perf.plugin/README.md

 ## Important Notes

-If you are using our native DEB/RPM packages, you will need to install the `netdata-plugin-perf` package using your system package manager.
+If you are using [our official native DEB/RPM packages](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/packages.md), you will need to install the `netdata-plugin-perf` package using your system package manager.

 Accessing hardware PMUs requires root permissions, so the plugin is setuid to root.